confluentinc/online-retailer-flink-demo/README.md

    ```

 4. Finally, we calculate the total revenue within fixed 5-second windows by summing the amount from completed_orders.
 This is done using the TUMBLE function, which groups data into 5-second intervals, providing a clear view of sales trends over time:
+   >Note: The 5-second window is done for demo puposes you can change to the interval to 1 HOUR.

     ```
     INSERT INTO revenue_summary